nie-ine/e-editiones/two-step-formalization.markdown

 We discuss now in detail the two-step formalization (Figure 1).

-{% include image.html url="/assets/images/two-step-formalization.png" description="Figure 1: 2-step formalization and analysis of RDF-data" %}
+{% include image.html type="wide-figure" url="/assets/images/two-step-formalization.png" description="Figure 1: 2-step formalization and analysis of RDF-data" %}

 <!---° In the processing of data we distinguish an operational and a formal world.--->